Applying for a Blue Badge

 Send copies of your documents rather than originals, in case your application gets lost in the post.

 If you're not automatically eligible you'll need to fill in an extra part of the application form to explain why you need a badge.
-Use the advice below to help you fill in the section that applies to you.

 If you have a terminal illness